Orodispersible Films for Drug Delivery: An Overview

 Ideally, an ODF should have the following properties:

-• easily disperse or dissolve in the saliva within seconds
+• Easily dispersed or dissolved in the saliva within seconds

 Benefits of Orodispersible Films